ltskv/zlang/README.md

 1. Download [Gambit Scheme](http://gambitscheme.org/wiki/index.php/Main_Page).
-You can use `brew install gambit-scheme` on the Mac, but it doesn't link the interpreter into `/usr/local/bin`, so you will have to locate the executable, which is called `gsi`.
+You can use `brew install gambit-scheme` on the Mac, but it doesn't link the needed binary into `/usr/local/bin`, so you will have to locate the executable, which is called `gsi`, yourself (try `/usr/local/Cellar/gambit-scheme/...`).

 2. Download the source code for Scheme0 and the Scheme0 Specializer from the [book's webpage](https://www.itu.dk/people/sestoft/pebook/).